edx/djeventstream/README.md

 djeventstream
 =============

-This is a framework for receiving events sent by the Python logging framework.
-It is the Django-based mate to loghandlersplus.
+Framework for receiving events sent by the Python loggers.

+This is the Django-based mate to loghandlersplus.
 It can take events from a Python logging framework HTPPHandler, or a loghandlersplus SNSHandler, and convert those to Django signals.